lczech/genesis/doc/manual/demos/visualize_placements.md

 Furthermore, as second command line argument, the user needs to provide a valid filename for the output nexus file.
 That means, the path to the file needs to exist, but the file not (yet).

+The program prints output that shows the used color gradient and furthermore lists the positions on this gradient that correspond to certain placement masses.
+Particularly, as we use a log scale for coloring, the printed positions are multiples of ten, and finally the maximum mass, which always corresponds to the end of the color gradient, i.e., black color.